ahall23/reading-notes/201/Class05/README.md

 Your friend asks you to give his colorless blog website a touch up.
 How would you use color to give his blog some character? **I would go into CSS and add a background color to the body and maybe add color to the borders of the < h1> tags**

-What should you consider when choosing fonts for an HTML document?
+What should you consider when choosing fonts for an HTML document? **You should consider web safe fonts.
+What font can you use on your computer? **

 What do font-size, font-weight, and font-style do to HTML text elements? **It changes the size of the text, changes how bold or thin you want the text and changes style of the text.**

-Describe two ways you could add spacing around the characters displayed in an h1 element.
+Describe two ways you could add spacing around the characters displayed in an h1 element. **You could do letter-spacing or word-spacing in CSS**

 ## Things I want to know more about